|FINDING THE L OR H|

 pressure gradient and Coriolis will be in balance.
 On a sheet of paper, place of Low pressure

-symbol on the left side of the piece of water and a High pressure symbol on the right side.
+symbol on the left side of the piece of paper and a High pressure symbol on the right side.
 Directly

 between the pressure systems the wind will be flowing from the south (toward the top of the